psp515/MicroPico/README.md

 Ofcourse you need to have any Raspberry Pi Pico board (with micropython) and element you want to check.
 (In order to use it on Raspbery Pi some functions may need some slight fixes)

-Put src folder and micropico.py in your raspberry pi pico and run some examples.
+With thonny IDE open Micropico projcet and upload src folder and micropico.py to your raspberry pi pico and you are ready to run some examples.

 ### Usage